kaland313/ControlNet-ReactApp-Template/README.md

 6. To display a base64 image returned by the API call `setImageUrl(...)` with it

 7. Modify the UI to allow for changing more inputs of the diffusion model code (e.g. image resolution or number of images, etc)!

+8. Test your solution with multiple drawings and prompts

+9. In codespaces, temporarily [change the port to public](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace#sharing-a-port) – this way, others can see it through the link

-8. Record a short video of using the web app
+10. Record a short video of using the web app